-- 1. The University of Houston Fire marshal's office is the Authority Having Jurisdiction ("AHJ") for the University of Houston System. - All University of Houston fire alarm devices, components and controls will be SimplexGrinnell.
-No other manufacturers' fire alarm devices, components or controls are allowed without written approval from the Associate Vice Chancellor/Vice President of Plant Operations and the University of Houston Fire Marshal's office. - 3.
-All fire suppression controls must be compatible (interface and full communication capable) with SimplexGrinnell's controls and network system. - 4.
-All fire and life safety system plans must be reviewed, approved, and stamped by the University of Houston Fire Marshal's Office prior to installation. - Acceptance tests must be conducted for all fire and life safety systems prior to occupancy.
+- 1. The University of Houston Fire marshal's office is the Authority Having Jurisdiction ("AHJ") for the University of Houston System. - 2.
+All University of Houston fire alarm devices, components and controls will be SimplexGrinnell.
+Note: Notifier fire alarm control panels are considered equivalent to SimplexGrinnel FACPs.
+Other manufacturers' fire alarm devices, components or controls are allowed ONLY with written approval from the Associate Vice Chancellor/Vice President of Plant Operations and the University of Houston Fire Marshal's office. - 3.
+All fire suppression controls must be compatible (interface and full communication capable) with SimplexGrinnell's or Notifier's controls and network system. - 4.
+All fire and life safety system plans must be reviewed, approved, and stamped by the University of Houston Fire Marshal's Office prior to installation. - 5.
+Acceptance tests must be conducted for all fire and life safety systems prior to occupancy.
 The University of Houston Fire Marshal's Office must conduct and/or witness all such testing